TalkingQuickly/talkingquickly.github.io/_drafts/2021-01-27-web-application-authentication-with-nginx-keycloak-oauth2-proxy.md

 We can then go the ingress domain that we selected for OAuth2 Proxy and we will see a "Sign in with Keycloak" option.

-Note that if we are still signed in as the admin user (rather than as a regular user in the realm we configured OAuth2 Proxy with(), then we will see something along the lines of 403 Permission Denied, Invalid Account.
+Note that if we are still signed in as the admin user (rather than as a regular user in the realm we configured OAuth2 Proxy with, then we will see something along the lines of 403 Permission Denied, Invalid Account.
 Incognito / private browsing windows are useful for avoiding this.

 Once we've successfully logged in with Keycloak, we'll simply be re-directed to a 404 page not found error because at the moment, there is nothing to authenticate.
 In practice we won't ever go to this URL directly, instead the authentication flow will be triggered automatically by visiting a protected application.
 So visiting this URL and logging in like this is purely to show that it works.